nasa-communities/nasa-communities.github.io/_clubs/groc.markdown

 **Pre-registration only; there will be no race-day registration.** Only those with proper security credentials and have security access to the center will be allowed to participate.

 [View past events](#past-events-and-photos)

 ---

+## GSFC Running Club

+Join us during the day on your personal time for a social run around the campus.
+We accomodate all levels and paces, and will help you pick a route that works for your distance.
+Contact [james.e.leake@nasa.gov](mailto:james.e.leake@nasa.gov) to be added to the GSFC Running Club MS Teams Chat, where we organize times and start points.

+---